hisamith/AFDemo/README.md

     16. You can see the rest API exposed by this application, by going to the url <LAUNCH_URL>/services/sales/regionalData

-6. Prome the Sales Data API upto the Production stage.
+6. Promote the Sales Data API upto the Production stage.

     1. Promoting to the Testing Stage